oubiwann/gherkin/README.md

-> **This project is dormant.**  I have not worked on it in years, and am unlikely to continue work on it anytime soon.
+> **The main fork of this project is dormant.**  I have not worked on it in years, and am unlikely to continue work on it anytime soon.
 I encourage you to check out "mal" -- "Make a Lisp" -- by Joel Martin, a project inspired by this one, that includes implementations in dozens of languages, including Bash: https://github.com/kanaka/mal.
 While it's missing garbage collection, mal's Bash Lisp is incredibly clean and easy to hack on.

+> **This fork is a playground.** Hacking on it for fun and for shell scripting.
+I like it better than mal :-)

 # gherkin